top of page

 This Ukrainian folktale is about losing one's home, kindness, culture and traditions, and, of course, counting!
 There is a conflict in the story, but it is presented on the children's level.
 It is told with humor and the sense of hope.
 In the end, the kindness defeats the evil, which is very important in the time of war when many Ukrainian families have lost their homes and had to build new lives in new countries.
 Children, who read this story, learn about Ukraine, the country that has been in the news since February 24th 2022.
 They learn about its beautiful landscapes and unique traditions, and even learn a word in Ukrainian language.
 All the while, this book present many opportunities to count from 1 to 5.
 I highly recommend it.

-If you like our books and pedagogy and want to learn about our curriculum and teaching plans that work with the books, please email: info@camathories.com
+If you like our books and pedagogy and want to learn about our curriculum and lessons plans,

 bottom of page